 - It is 6-7 times more costly to obtain a new customer than it is to keep an existing one (White House Office of Consumer Affairs).

 - Transferring the conversation is seamless.
-Another team member needs to take over?
+Does another team member need to take over?
 No problem.
 Simply transfer the conversation to that employee.
 The process is smooth.
 The customer can go on about his business as he waits for a response, and he won’t even know a transfer is taking place unless you specifically tell him so.

 - All conversations are recorded, so there’s no need for your customer to ever explain or ask something twice.
 This might not sound like a big deal, but it certainly is to your customer.